tuanrpt/DCKM/README.md

 #### An example of the content of binary files
 > **Note:**
->- To be easier in computing the frequency vector of instruction information for obtaining the *instruction information embedding* (see the Section "Data Processing and Embedding" of the paper), we converted machine instructions from hexadecimal format to decimal format before getting the *opcodes* and *instruction information*.
-After implementing this step, *instruction information* represent numbers from 0 to 255 to obtain a frequency vector with 256 dimensions.
+>- We convert machine instructions from hexadecimal format to decimal format.
+The *instruction information* after that will represent numbers from 0 to 255, which is easier in computing the frequency vector of instruction information for obtaining the *instruction information embedding* (see the Section "Data Processing and Embedding" of the paper).

 >- We use the special charactor '|' to distinguish *opcodes* from *instruction information*.
 For example, '131|131,196,8' has an opcode '131' and instruction information '131,196,8'.
 Additionally, the functions are separated by '-----'.
 ```